Straight Commission Sales Compensation is a Terrible Idea. Here are 8 Reasons Why:

 - It preserves critical cash flow up-front

-While these seem to be excellent reasons to consider a straight commission plan, together they share a fatal flaw: they only truly benefit the company – not the employee.
+While these seem to be excellent reasons to consider a straight commission rate, together they share a fatal flaw: they only truly benefit the company – not the employee.
 But unless your industry is built around commission-only plans, any sales compensation program which does not benefit the company AND the salesperson is doomed.

 Reason #2: Making Sales Takes Time and Effort